user1342/Awesome-LLM-Red-Teaming/README.md

 # Tutorials and Guides

-- **[Hugging Face's Guide to Red-Teaming LLMs](https://huggingface.co/blog/red-teaming)** - Covers best practices for ethically red-teaming LLMs, with examples on probing biases and adversarial testing.
+- **[☆ Hugging Face's Guide to Red-Teaming LLMs](https://huggingface.co/blog/red-teaming)** - Covers best practices for ethically red-teaming LLMs, with examples on probing biases and adversarial testing.
+- **[Planning red teaming for large language models (LLMs) and their applications](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/red-teaming)** - This guide offers some potential strategies for planning how to set up and manage red teaming for responsible AI (RAI) risks throughout the large language model (LLM) product life cycle.
 - **[Using TextAttack for Adversarial Example Generation](https://textattack.readthedocs.io/en/latest/)** - Tutorial on creating adversarial text samples with TextAttack to probe weaknesses in LLMs.
 - **[Prompt Engineering for Red Teaming](https://promptengineering.org)** - Techniques for prompt injection and manipulation, useful for understanding LLM vulnerabilities and testing prompt-responsiveness.